Erwin Wurm

 Erwin Wurm (born 1954) is an Austrian artist.
-He lives and works in Vienna and Limberg in Austria, and in New York City.
+He lives and works in Vienna and Limberg in Austria; Hydra, Greece; and in New York City.

 Early life

 Erwin Wurm was born in Bruck an der Mur, Austria, in 1954.
 His father was a detective, who did not approve of artists.

 Philosophy and themes

 In The Artist Who Swallowed the World, Wurm is quoted as saying: "I am interested in the everyday life.
 All the materials that surrounded me could be useful, as well as the objects, topics involved in contemporary society.
 My work speaks about the whole entity of a human being: the physical, the spiritual, the psychological and the political."

 Wurm is known for his humorous approach to formalism.
 About the use of humor in his work, Wurm says in an interview: "If you approach things with a sense of humor, people immediately assume you're not to be taken seriously.
 But I think truths about society and human existence can be approached in different ways.
 You don't always have to be deadly serious.
 Sarcasm and humor can help you see things in a lighter vein."

 Wurm's work is often critical of Western society and the mentality and lifestyle of his childhood during post-World War II Austria.
 Although Wurm's sculptures are humorous and ridiculous, they are actually quite serious.
 His criticism is playful, but should not be confused with kindness.
 He represents his criticism of objects, such as clothing, furniture, cars, houses, and everyday objects to his audience.
 Common themes in his work include not only our relationship to banal everyday objects, but also philosophers and life in postwar Austria.

 In talking about his often-mentioned topics of the gaining and losing of body weight and philosophy, Wurm stated: "It's about the difficulty to cope with life.
 Whether with diet or with a philosophy".